nickeblewis/nicklewis.net.7/blog/2019-07-14-apple-court-garden.md

 ![background](./images/_DSC4955.jpg)

-Last of all if you want to visit then why not take a look at their web page?
-ADD LINK HERE They also have refreshments available and a very nice sheltered patio for you to enjoy.
+Last of all if you want to visit then why not take a look at their web page? http://applecourtgarden.co.uk/

-* Once the above is more complete share this article via buffer and my newsletter